ReproducibiliTea-org/reproducibiliTea/about.md

 ## Podcast

 Not ready to start your own journal club, but interested in Open Science and want to learn more?
-We regularly resease ReproducibiliTea podcast episodes that highlight the great work of early career researchers in Open Science.
+We also resease ReproducibiliTea podcast episodes that highlight the great work of early career researchers in Open Science.
 To listen in, check out the [podcast webpage <sup><i class="fas fa-external-link-square-alt"></i></sup>](https://soundcloud.com/reproducibilitea).